 Advanced authorization plugin

-This official plugin by Osimis extends Orthanc with an advanced authorization mechanism.
-For each incoming REST request to some URI, the plugin will query a Web service to know whether the access is granted to the user.
+This official plugin extends Orthanc with an advanced authorization mechanism.
+For each incoming REST request to some URI, the plugin will query an external Web service to check whether the access should be granted.
 If access is not granted, the HTTP status code is set to 403 (Forbidden).

 How to get it ?